 In general, most of us do not eat enough fibre, but it’s also not a “more is better” principal.
 There is a point of diminishing return to the benefits of fibre, particularly if you already suffer from IBS-type symptoms.
 Extremely fatty foods can also trigger a feeling bloating as they slow down gastric emptying.

 Examples of sugar alcohols are xylitol and sorbitol, found in products like chewing- gum and protein bars.
 They cause our gut bacteria to produce a lot of gas.
+Be mindful of products you are consuming and read the label in case these sugar alcohols may be the cause of your bloating.

 Breathe before you eat